-The Company leases office space in London, England under an existing lease entered into by EVRYTHNG in July 2019.
-The term of the lease runs through July 2023.
-The remaining rent payments as of December 31, 2022 were \$135 plus operating expenses, payable in quarterly installments.
+The Company leased office space in London, England under a lease entered into by EVRYTHNG in July 2019.
+The term of the lease ended in July 2023, with no remaining rent payments as of December 31, 2023.

 All of the Company's leases are operating leases.
 The following table provides additional details of leases presented in the Consolidated Balance Sheets: